Sample size definition:

 Let’s use this table now to calculate a sample size.

 Sample size calculator:

-For this calculator, we used a 95% confidence level and a 5% margin of error.
 If you're looking for ways to increase your survey response rate: take a look at these 34 tips.
 You'll find a sample size calculator in tip number 8.

 Be aware that there are other factors which should also be considered when choosing your sample size, such as the number of variables you will be analyzing (the greater number of variables, the larger sample size you will need) and whether you will be doing quantitative or qualitative research.
 Gathering qualitative data for too large a sample may end up being unworkable and unrealistic to analyze, and if you plan to use statistical analysis, a larger sample will allow for more sophisticated statistics to be calculated.